Surrender at Appomattox, 1865

 U. S. Grant, Lieutenant-General."

-signed in the 1st floor room on the left.
+The McLean family sits on the porch of their home.
+The surrender was signed in the 1st floor room on the left.

 The exchange of messages initated the historic meeting in the home of Wilmer McLean.
 Arriving at the home first, General Lee sat in a large sitting room on the first floor.
 General Grant arrived shortly and entered the room alone while his staff respectfully waited on the front lawn.
 After a short period the staff was summoned to the room.
 General Horace Porter described the scene: